How do I pay my enrollment fee?

 My application for graduation requires me to complete exit counseling.
 How do I do that?

 If you have taken out student loans and are graduating, you must complete exit loan counseling.
 Even if you have completed your bachelor’s degree and are continuing towards a master’s degree, you must complete the exit counseling.
 This does not affect your loans and will not trigger repayment.
 It is a literacy requirement for student loan borrowers.
-You can set an appointment with your counselor to complete this in person or you can complete the counseling online.
+You can set an appointment with your counselor to complete this in person or you can complete the exit counseling online.